GenkiTaguchi/video-management-sample/README.md

 touch .env
 ```
 > **Warning**

 > DO NOT include any sensitive information or raw credentials in .env file if you push the file to the repository.

+> DO NOT push .env file to the repository if you include the sensitive information or raw credentials.
+Make sure to include .env file in .gitignore file.

 ## Set up your Google Cloud environment